-The Advisory Council will make the final decision on whether or not a license conforms to the Open Knowledge Definition, based on the Open Source Definition.
-This decision will typically follow the consensus reached via discussion on the mailing list.
+The Advisory Council will make the final decision on whether or not a license conforms to the Open Definition and in which category to place the license.
+This decision will typically follow the consensus reached via discussion on the forum.

 Submitting The License

-- Sign up to the mailing list, so that you can participate in the discussion.
+- Sign up to the forum, so that you can participate in the discussion.

 - State the rationale for the new license.

-- Compare and contrast to any existing similar approved as OKD-conformant licenses.
+- Compare and contrast to the most similar approved as OD-conformant licenses.